nsrr/chat-documentation/pages/psg-data-guide/3-30-chat-data-analysis-tip-sheet.md

 **Sleep Stages:** These data are reported in the data set as integers.
 Stage 1 and stage 3 – 4 are not normally distributed, but stage 2 and REM sleep are.
 (NOTE: since the data are integers, values must be divided by 100 prior to transformation to yield proportions).

-**Sleep time below 92% O2:** Since a considerable proportion of the cohort had zero values, may need to dichotomize this variable (e.g., any time below 92%-identifying about top 5% of values)
+**Sleep time below 92% O2:** Since a considerable proportion of the cohort had zero values, may need to dichotomize this variable (e.g., any time below 92%-identifying about top 5% of values).

 **A General Note:** Back-transformation of the difference between two means of a log-transformed variable generates the geometric mean ratio (which is, more or less, the ratio of two medians).
 Not so for log-log transformation.